Wood type: Mature industry

+Although apparently diverse in appearance, nineteenth century wood types tended to be ornamented variations on the same basic modularised design principles, similar to nineteenth century Didone text typefaces.
+Nineteenth-century types were based on a system of keeping the capitals very similar in width, seen for example in the "tucked-under" leg of the R. This model was quite different from Roman square capitals, where the capitals are quite different in width.

 Wood type manufacture was particularly common in the United States, and its companies made type in other languages for export.
 By the 1870s, missionaries working in China had commissioned type for printing posters, and wood type was also made for Russian and Burmese for export.
 Besides this, American manufacturers made German blackletter, Greek and Hebrew types catering to the large immigrant communities.
-There were also manufacturers of wood type in France, Germany, Britain and other countries.

-Around the 1890s, the Hamilton Manufacturing Company in Two Rivers, Wisconsin, owned by J. E. Hamilton, grew rapidly and took over most of its competitors.
+In 1880, J. E. Hamilton founded the Hamilton Manufacturing Company in Two Rivers, Wisconsin.
+His company grew rapidly to take over the American industry.
+Hamilton gained its initial advantage by introducing a new method of making wood type very cheaply: the wood letter was cut out and then attached to a backing of a block of cheaper wood.
+Around 1890, Hamilton switched to the standard router method of cutting wood type as a single block.
+It also benefited from an effective distribution network and proximity to the growing western market.
+From 1887 to 1909 it took over most of its competitors.
 It continued to make wood type until 1985.
 The surviving materials from the company are now preserved at the Hamilton Wood Type and Printing Museum, also in Two Rivers.
-Hamilton began in business by introducing a new method of making wood type very cheaply: the wood letter was cut out and then attached to a backing of a block of cheaper wood.
-Around 1890, Hamilton switched to the standard router method.

 Some types from Hamilton are shown below:

 According to S. L. Righyni, in the late inter-war period in Britain, the standard letterform on newsbills posted by newsagents was "the sans-serif wooden letter-form", especially bold condensed sans-serifs from Stephenson Blake, although the Daily Express used Winchester Bold and The Times had a custom design similar to Kabel Bold Condensed.
 (Although wood type was used for news bills and posters, large newspaper headlines were rare in British newspaper printing until well into the twentieth century.)